Tea should be as sharp as a two-edged sword and as bitter as wormwood.

 Who doesn’t like having a high tea (or, the proper British name: afternoon tea)?
 A stack of small sweets and savoury snacks together with a big pot of tea.
 I recently enjoyed one at the Bel and the Dragon when visiting the UK.
 However, one of the main disadvantages for me in the UK is the tea itself, as strange as it might sound.
 I don’t really like the very strong bitter teas often served with a high tea.

-So I generally ‘save’ my tea by removing the tea bag or leaves as soon as I can, but sometimes it’s just too late… Why add three big tea bags to a small pot of tea?
+So I generally ‘save’ my tea by removing the tea bag or leaves as soon as I can, but sometimes it’s just too late (do you dunk or steep your tea?)… Why add three big tea bags to a small pot of tea?
 I don’t see the necessity, but I guess I’m just not ‘tough’ enough ;-).
 Since tea is such an important part (after the scones, jam and clotted cream of course…) I decided to dive into tea science.
 What makes tea so bitter?

 Making tea, its origins

 Let’s start at the beginning of tea.
 Tea is made from the leaves of the tea plant (its scientific name is Camellia sinensis).
 The leaves are plucked from the plant during the harvest (which might be year-round, depending on the region).